Talibabtou/transcendence/README.md

 # Setup .env.example to .env

-# Run the Makefile to launch the project
+# Run the Makefile to launch the project on a 42 school computer with local volume management
 $ make
+# Or run directly the docker compose command to let docker manage volume
+$ docker compose up --build

 # Website will initialize in the <https://localhost:8048>
 # Swagger will initialize in the <https://localhost:8085/documentation>